Irreducibility of random polynomials of $\mathbb{Z}[X]$: Ruling out factors of degree in

-We can then bound (note here the $\bs D=\bs D_{\le m}$ condition implies the $\bs X_i$ don't divide $\bs D$ as we excluded these factors from the $m$-friable part in definition \ref{m-friable}, which allows to bound the error term by a $\Delta_\bs A$ term.)
+We can then bound (note here the $\bs D=\bs D_{\le m}$ condition implies the $\bs X_i$ do not divide $\bs D$ as we excluded these factors from the $m$-friable part in Definition \ref{m-friable}, which allows to bound the error term by a $\Delta_\bs A$ term.)

 We then use Rankin's trick to bound the main term.
 Adjusting the implicit constant of the big-Oh term in the final result, we can suppose $m\ge 3C$ and get

 where we indeed have $\frac{\e^{C\Deg \bs I/m}}{\|\bs I\|} \le (\e^{C/m}/2)^{\Deg \bs I} \le (\e^{1/3}/2)^{\Deg \bs I} <1$ for all $\bs I \in \I_m$ which justifies the convergence of the series and the last equality.